 Soon, tongues were wagging about Rome’s brightest prospect in generations.
-Milan were interested, so were Juventus and, impossibly, so were Lazio.
+Milan was interested, so was Juventus and, impossibly, so was Lazio.
 The Tottis, Giallorossi for decades, were having none of it and Fiorella marched into Lodigiani’s Trigoria training ground.

 “Lodigiani,” remembers Gildo Giannini, who was then in charge of the Giallorosso youth system, “had already promised Totti to Lazio, but his mum Fiorella came to me demanding that Roma took him.
 I didn’t need much convincing – we already knew about him – and I got Lodigiani to sell him to us.”

 Within a month, Totti was playing (illegally) two age groups above for the under-15s.
 He dedicated himself to being a Roma footballer, acting as a ball boy during the second leg of the 1991 UEFA Cup Final against Inter.

 I had never seen a 16-year-old like this.
 He made my job easier.